vincenttu/tplinkusa-outdoor/source/use_case/uc_rv_park.rst

     :width: 100%
     :align: center

 Traveling with RV is fun, not having the Internet connection is not.
-Providing a good WiFi signal to the whole RV campground is necessary today.
+Providing a good WiFi connection to the RV campers is import and necessary.
 But, how?

 Single AP coverage
 ------------------